Ellestial/100-days-of-code/log.md

 **Thoughts**: Felt excited I was able to tackle that shift checkboxes challenge, but I did it in a much slower/longer way than the instructor.
 That was frustrating, as I'm not totally understanding how he did it.

 **Links to work:** [JS Challenge Day 9](https://github.com/Ellestial/100-days-of-code/blob/master/code-examples/065js30checkbox.html)

+## Day 66: March 14, 2018

+**Today's Progress**: Spent a long time reviewing the proper way to complete the challenge from yesterday.
+Also began working on a JS challenge I accidentally skipped: Day 6 Ajax Type Ahead.

+**Thoughts**: I wrote down notes in a Google doc for myself, but I'll post them here too.
+When you click a checkbox, it runs an event listener.
+If you are holding down the shift button and the checkbox is actively checked, it will run some code.
+If not, it will set that first checked item to lastChecked (ex: you aren’t holding the shift button down when you click the first item).
+The code that runs if you are holding shift and the checkbox you clicked is actively checked, it will run a loop to change a boolean value of inBetween.
+If the element is that lastCheck element it will change inBetween to be true.
+If the next item is not the actively checked checkbox, it will keep inBetween as true and so on.
+Finally, when it reaches the actively checked checkbox, it will swith inBetween to false.
+Then, if inBetween is set to true, we set element.checked = true.

+**Links to work:** None.